romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 # Container Orchestration

 Automatically deploying and managing containers is called Container Orchestration.It automates the deployment, management, scaling, and networking of containers.
 Examples of Container Orchestration Technologies are:

 1. Docker Swarm
 2. Kubernetes
 3. Mesos
+The blow document consists of Kubernetes notes/cheat sheet and all the important concepts related to CKAD Certification

 # Table of contents